Published: Lexology/Getting The Deal Through, March 2023

 Key developments of the past year

-The new Draft Law 'On Insurance', a framework law in this sphere, is underway.
-The Draft Law is aimed to promote transparency, capitalisation and sustainability of the insurance market in Ukraine.
-The Draft Law complies with relevant EU regulations on insurance and the International Association of Insurance Supervisors' principles.
+The New Law 'On Insurance', a framework law in this sphere, comes into force on 1 January 2024.
+The New Law aims to promote transparency, capitalisation and sustainability in the insurance market in Ukraine.
+The New Law complies with relevant EU regulations on insurance and the International Association of Insurance Supervisors' principles.

 - licensing by classes of insurance;